sbt/sbt-native-packager/src/sphinx/archetypes/misc_archetypes.rst

       "foo.bar" -> "bar.qux"
     )

 For large projects with a lot of dependencies this can get unwieldy.
-You can implement a more flexible ignore strategy:
+You can use a more flexible ignore strategy:

 .. code-block:: scala

-  jlinkIgnoreMissingDependency := {
+  jlinkIgnoreMissingDependency := JlinkIgnore.byPackagePrefix(
-    case ("foo.bar", dependee) if dependee.startsWith("bar") => true
-    case _ => false
-  }
+    "foo.bar" -> "bar"
+  )

 Otherwise you may opt out of the check altogether (which is not recommended):